 I am interested in bringing legal reforms in the field of criminal law and in analysing the intersections of gender, class and caste as they relate to crime and violence.
 I am interested in exploring the nature of policing in India and learning about the lives of those who have been caught up in the criminal justice system.
+My interest in the study of human rights law stems from my research experiences as a researcher on the Death Penalty Research Project (India), which I believe was my first exposure to the harsh realities of the people at the receiving end of the criminal justice system.
 This interest has been sparked by a conversation I once had with a death row prisoner as part of a research project on Death Penalty.
-It were his words, “As a law student, your shoulders carry the burden of rendering justice and the hopes of millions who trust you to lead them in the right way”, that have influenced me to study criminal law and human rights law in my BCL programme at Oxford.
+It was his words, “As a law student, your shoulders carry the burden of rendering justice and the hopes of millions who trust you to lead them in the right way”, that influenced me to study criminal law and human rights law in my BCL programme at Oxford.